Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Results and Discussions

 \subsubsection{Return Gained}

-As shown in Figure~\ref{fig4} (a), on the classical discrete control task CartPole-v1, SPN-Connections-GA reached the upper limit return of $500$, preliminarily verifying the feasibility of our method.
-As shown in Figure~\ref{fig4} (b) -- (d), on more difficult MuJoCo continuous control tasks HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, our SPN-Connections-GA was able to achieve the performance level of DPN-Weights-PPO (the red horizontal line in the figure).
+Fig.~\ref{fig4} (a) shows that on the classical discrete control task CartPole-v1, SPN-Connections-GA reached the upper limit return of $500$, preliminarily verifying the feasibility of our method.
+Furthermore, as demonstrated in Fig.~\ref{fig4} (b)--(d), on more challenging MuJoCo continuous control tasks HalfCheetah-v2, Swimmer-v2, and HumanoidStandup-v2, our SPN-Connections-GA was able to achieve the performance level of {DPN-Weights-PPO~\cite{schulman2017proximal}} (the red horizontal line in the Fig.).